 Our goal in Student Ministries is to reach, train, and send out servant leaders for Christ.
 We offer various discipleship opportunities for students to learn God’s word and build community.
 There are plenty of great ways your student can get connected here at Northside!

 Confirmation is a yearlong commitment, which includes a spring retreat, for 7th grade students seeking to confirm their baptism and join the United Methodist Church.
 In this Sunday morning class, students

 Kingdom Journey is a two-year-long Bible study open to all 9th and 10th graders at Northside.
 Beginning in September, parent(s) and student will study the Bible and meet with the class two Sundays a month for discussion.
 The course culminates in a trip to the Holy Land.

 The Metro Atlanta Project is a weeklong, student-led, adult-supported annual service project dedicated to serving the community through roofing projects, playground construction, and general home repair for those in desperate need.
 Founded in 1999, this year saw 5,000 total hours of work on 14 different sites and 125 students building community through daily worship and self-sacrifice.
-We also have Fall and Spring MAP, which are one day service projects generally open to all ages.

 In Student Ministries, we build discipleship through our small group opportunities: Methodist Youth Fellowship (MYF), where students build community and enjoy dinner, a small-group lesson, and exciting games; Wednesday night activities, which include games, competition, and a Bible study; and weekend retreats to places like Winter Place Ski Resort, the Tennessee Mountains, and Six Flags.